 - i.
 Discuss how the organization will identify and implement the selected evidence-based intervention that addresses substance use.
 Also include how the organization will ensure completion of a minimum of two iterations of the evidence-based interventions within the grant year [15 points]. - ii.
 Discuss how the organization will identify and implement the selected environmental strategy that broadly addresses community norms and practices associated with substance use [15 points]. - iii.
-Discuss any potential challenges anticipated in establishing and operating the CAP program within the proposed ward and neighborhoods and how the organization will plan to address them [5 points].
+Discuss any potential challenges anticipated in establishing and operating the CAP program within the proposed ward [ward three (3) or ward four (4)] and neighborhoods and how the organization will plan to address them [5 points].